 Adele broke the wax seal and poured a generous slug of brandy into Daniel's tumbler, then her own.

 This bottle was fresh, but there'd been another bottle of something before he'd invited her over.
 Daniel wasn't drunk, exactly, but he'd certainly been drinking.

+"There are no listening devices in this suite," Adele said.
+She allowed herself a slight smile.
 "Unless somebody more skillful than I am manages to undo the lockouts I've placed on the system.
 I don't think there's anybody in that category on the Hermes at present."

 Daniel grinned into his brandy as he swirled it.
-"Of course the best way to keep it secret...," he said, raising his tumbler slowly.
+"Of course the best way to keep it secret . . ." he said, raising his tumbler slowly.
 "Would be to keep my mouth shut.
 Which I don't seem to be able to do."